-THEA 225 Voice and Speech

-() This course introduces vocal techniques, including Linklater voice work designed to "free the natural voice" of the student actor or public speaker.
+THEA 225 Voice and Speech 3.0 SH [GEA] This course introduces vocal techniques, including Linklater voice work designed to "free the natural voice" of the student actor or public speaker.
 Through breathing, relaxation, alignment, and physical awareness exercises, students increase their ability to be expressive and honest in their vocal communication.
 Texts used include poetry, Shakespeare sonnets, and dramatic literature.

-THEA 230 Theatre Movement

-Focuses on movement techniques inspired by the demands of the stage.
-The content varies, and the title will be extended to briefly describe the topic.
+THEA 230 Theatre Movement [GEA] 3.0 SH Focuses on movement techniques inspired by the demands of the stage.
+The content varies, and the title will be extended to describe the current topic.
 Topics covered can include: Alexander Technique, LMA/Bartenieff, Suzuki/Viewpoints.
 May be taken more than once provided the topics differ.